What You're Actually Seeing

 Jellyfish vs. Spiral - Not the Same Thing

-People use "jellyfish" to describe any weird launch phenomenon, but spirals are actually different.
+People sometimes use "jellyfish" for many launch-related sky effects, but spirals are different.

-Jellyfish happen during ascent — broad, organic plume expansion in twilight light.
-Spirals usually show up later, often from upper-stage fuel venting or spinning debris.
-They look more symmetric and circular, like a perfect expanding ring.
-Both are real.
-Both look wild.
-But they're caused by different things.
+Jellyfish views usually happen during ascent as the plume expands in twilight light.
+Spirals often appear later from upper-stage venting or rotation and look more symmetric and circular.
+Both are real launch-related phenomena, but they are caused by different dynamics.

 The Numbers (For the Skeptics)